protosome/convergent_overlaps_aa_change/README.md

 > ⚠️ If both sequences specify preserved residues at the same relative position, this can create conflicts and reduce the chance of generating valid overlaps.

-If no preservation is required, you can simply **copy the same input sequences** into the bracket columns (or do not include the bracket columsn in the input file).
+If no preservation is required, you can simply **copy the same input sequences** into the bracket columns (or do not include the bracket columns in the input file).

 ---